 Methodology: We use a variety of factors to determine these rankings.
 To see our full methodology, click here.

 Missouri is home to the Gateway Arch, a monument to commemorate the western pioneers, and is the tallest man-made monument in the nation.
-Missouri has more caves than any other state, totaling more than 6,100 on record so far, and is even home to the only cave restaurant.
+Missouri has more caves than any other state, totaling more than 6,100 on record so far.
 The first Olympic games in the U.S. were held at St. Louis in 1904.
 The iconic Mark Twain was born here.
 If you're a skeptical Missourian then you can check their birth certificates for proof, as Missouri is known as the “Show Me State” for never believing without evidence.
 Speaking of evidence, our safety rankings of U.S. cities shows that Missouri has plenty of safe areas to live in.

 For those thinking to move here, you'll be relieved to know that Missouri has the 53rd safest city in the nation, and another six cities that are in the top 500 safest cities in the country.
 The 25 safest cities within the state range from 90.02 to 39.37, with the majority of them having a safety rating over 70.